TheDilenic/mini_proj_DSAI_grpAA/extraInfo.md

 3. Climate factors explain ~70% of SOL variance

 This technical implementation successfully combines multiple ML techniques to analyze climate change impact on living standards, with robust preprocessing, model selection, and evaluation methods.

+# Gradient Boosting Regressor for Standard of Living Analysis

+## Purpose & Why It Was Chosen

+* **Main Goal** : Predict Standard of Living (SOL) index using climate and socioeconomic indicators
+* **Why Gradient Boosting** :

+1. Handles complex non-linear relationships between features
+2. Strong predictive performance for continuous targets (SOL index)
+3. Built-in feature importance ranking
+4. Robust to outliers and missing data
+5. Beyond-course method that's still interpretable

+## How It Works

+1. **Data Preparation** :

+* Features: Numeric indicators (education, health, economic metrics)
+* Target: Computed SOL index (0-1 scale)
+* Split: 80% training, 20% testing
+* Standardization: Features scaled using StandardScaler

+1. **Implementation** :

+gbr= GradientBoostingRegressor()

+gbr.fit(X_train_scaled, y_train)

+y_pred_gbr=gbr.predict(X_test_scaled)

+3. **Key Results** :

+* Achieved highest R² score among all models
+* Low Mean Absolute Error (MAE)
+* Identified key drivers of SOL through feature importance

+## Insights From GBR

+1. **Performance** :

+* Outperformed simpler models (Linear Regression, Decision Trees)
+* More robust predictions than Random Forest
+* Better captured complex feature interactions

+1. **Feature Importance** :

+* Highlighted energy efficiency as key SOL predictor
+* Identified most influential socioeconomic factors
+* Validated importance of infrastructure indicators

+1. **Policy Implications** :

+* Suggests which factors to prioritize for improving SOL
+* Helps identify high-impact development areas
+* Provides quantitative backing for policy decisions

+## Advantages Over Other Models

+1. **vs Linear Regression** : Better handles non-linear relationships
+2. **vs Decision Trees** : More robust, less overfitting
+3. **vs Random Forest** : Better at capturing feature interactions
+4. **Overall** : Balance of accuracy and interpretability

+This analysis helped validate that energy efficiency and infrastructure development are key drivers of standard of living, while providing a reliable prediction model for future policy planning.

+# Climate Change & Living Standards Analysis (4 min script)

+### Introduction (30s)

+"Our project explores a crucial question: How does climate change affect where we live and our standard of living?
+To answer this, we created a Standard of Living Index (SOL) and used machine learning to understand the relationships between climate factors and quality of life."

+### Methods Made Simple (1min)

+"We used four different types of analysis:

+1. Linear Regression - our basic tool to see direct relationships
+2. Decision Trees - to find important turning points in the data
+3. Random Forest - combines many decision trees for better predictions
+4. Gradient Boosting - our advanced method that learns from mistakes to improve accuracy

+Think of Gradient Boosting like a student who learns from each mistake to get better at predictions - it was particularly useful because it could capture complex relationships between climate and living standards."

+### Key Findings (1min)

+"Our analysis revealed three important insights:

+1. Energy use and emissions strongly predict living standards - countries with higher energy efficiency tend to have better quality of life
+2. Climate impacts affect living standards through multiple pathways:
+   * Direct effects: Through access to water and sanitation
+   * Indirect effects: Through economic productivity and infrastructure
+3. The relationship isn't simple - while development often leads to higher emissions, we found that efficient energy use can help maintain living standards while reducing environmental impact"

+### Practical Implications (1min)

+"What does this mean for where we live?

+1. Climate change influences living standards through:
+   * Infrastructure quality (roads, water systems)
+   * Economic opportunities
+   * Public health systems
+2. Countries can improve living standards while addressing climate change by:
+   * Investing in energy efficiency
+   * Improving infrastructure resilience
+   * Focusing on sustainable urban development

+Our findings show that while climate change poses risks to living standards, smart policies focusing on efficiency and sustainability can help maintain quality of life while reducing environmental impact."

+### Conclusion (30s)

+"To answer our original question - climate change significantly affects where we live by impacting basic services, infrastructure, and economic opportunities.
+However, our analysis shows that through efficient energy use and smart development, we can maintain good living standards while addressing climate challenges.

+This gives policymakers and communities practical tools to make informed decisions about development and climate action."